 Students are authorized to make modifications to their IB subjects/levels in accordance with the established procedure.
-Changes to subjects are permissible until the end of September 2023, while adjustments to
+Changes to subjects are permissible until mid-October,, while adjustments to levels can be made until the end of November.
+It is strongly advised that students finalize their subject and level selections promptly and no later than the release of the first quarter report.